albertmenglongli/pythonic-toolbox/README.md

 # Pythonic toolbox

-A python toolbox with multi useful utils, functions, decorators in pythonic way.
+A python3.6+ toolbox with multi useful utils, functions, decorators in pythonic way, and is fully tested from python3.6 to python3.9 .

 This **README.md** is **Auto-Generated** from testing files by **generate_readme_markdown.py** .